rohitgeddam/fosseeVideoProcessing/README.md

 * [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)

 After you have installed the above you can continue
+* Install virtualenv by typing `sudo pip3 install virtualenv `in terminal.
+* It is recommended to create a virtual environment to install all python packages.
+* To create a virtual environment type `virtualenv -p python3 venv ` in terminal
+* To activate your virtual environment typr `source venv/bin/activate`
 * Move into the downloaded directory `cd fosseeVideoProcessing/videoProcessingAPI/`
 * Install required python packages by typing `pip install -r requirments.txt` into the terminal
 * NOTE-> installation of mysqlclient in  windows systemss requires Microsoft Visual C++ 14.0. so install that first.